jaennova/jaennova/README.md

 ---

 ### 📬 Let's Connect!
 - **LinkedIn**: [@jaennova](https://www.linkedin.com/in/jaennova/)
 - **Email**: [jaennova@outlook.com](mailto:jaennova@outlook.com)
 - **Portfolio**: [Go to my portfolio](https://jaenn.netlify.app)

-Feel free to reach out for collaboration or just to chat about tech!
+Feel free to reach out for collaboration or just to chat about mobile development and tech in general!